aspect-build/toolchains_protoc/README.md

   which essentially constitute a fork of the protobuf repo specifically for publishing to BCR.
 - Relying on the protobuf runtime for each language from the `@com_google_protobuf` repo forces you to use the same version of the runtime for all languages in a monorepo, and matching protoc.
+  This makes it difficult to migrate to a monorepo, allowing some applications to move from their separate repo without changing their dependency versions.

 The key observations:

 - `protoc` has always been distributed as pre-built binaries on https://github.com/protocolbuffers/protobuf/releases
 - That distribution includes the "well known types" such as `timestamp.proto`
-- The protobuf runtimes for each language are distributed to the appropriate package manager.
+- The protobuf runtimes for each language are distributed to the appropriate package manager such as npm or PyPI.

 Bazel 7 introduced `--incompatible_enable_proto_toolchain_resolution` to allow us fetch `protoc` rather than re-build it!
 That flag ALSO decouples how each language rule locates the runtime.